murilorovp/hello/README.md

 Hi,

-  This is my second rpository and i am trying to learn more about github!
+  This is my second repository and i am trying to learn more about github!